Mental Health and Money Advice Service

 Project objectives

-• Providing dedicated mental health, money and energy specialist advice through two Mental Health and Money Advice advisers
+• Providing dedicated mental health, money and energy specialist advice through Mental Health and Money Advice advisers

 • Raising awareness of carbon monoxide safety and the Priority Services Register